if-itb/MEAN-Todo-Tutorial/readme.md

 Then in add a controller and model in the server.
 You may test the server using POSTMAN, to get all todos, or add new todo

     http://localhost:3000/todos

+## Step 04 - Angular Client Routing & Service

+Male a controller, services, and fix the roues of the public folder.
+Don't forget to change the app.js to the same route of client.